SylvainCorsini/liumo-framework/README.md

 # Liumo Framework
 A very minimalist framework.
-Liumo is lightweight, fast but still powerful.
+Liumo is lightweight, fast and still powerful.

 It's based on some Symfony components (see composer.json).

 There is three folders:
  - Public: which can contains css, js, imgs...
-It's the target of the server...
+You have to target your server to this folder.
- - App: which contains the MVC structure, you can edit and add files.
-(Only Controller and Model works at this moment)
+ - App: which contains the MVC structure and the routes file.
+Your application will be in this folder.
  - Src: which contains conf et primary skeleton of the framework:
     - Core: primary files.
+Do not edit them except if you know what you do.
+    - Config: config files for the framework.
+It is highly recommended that you change it.

 # Rain Template Engine
 RainTPL is the official template engine of Liumo!